hughperkins/VeriGPU/README.md

 python run.py --name [progname, e.g. prog5]
 ```

+Under the hood, this will run `iverilog`, and execute it, see [run.py](https://github.com/hughperkins/toy_proc/blob/main/run.py)

 # To compile with verilator

 (there is no runner for verilator currently, but the modules do compile)